-Just to be clear – if you want a FREE video, grab an iPhone, watch some tutorials on YouTube, and… good luck!
+Just to be clear – if you want a FREE video, grab an iPhone, watch some tutorials on YouTube, have an AI write your script and… good luck!
 You’ll probably waste a month and end up with results that are just embarrassing.
 But we’re not talking about that kind of video.

-The budget for a PROFESSIONAL promotional video (or marketing video or branding video) can range from $3,000 for the simplest possible project, up to $50,000 or $200,000 or beyond – depending on the complexity of the concept and the overall quality you’re going for.
+The budget for a PROFESSIONAL video can range from $3,000 for the simplest possible project, up to $50,000 or $200,000 or beyond – depending on the complexity of the concept and the overall quality you’re going for.

 Why the huge range?

 Because creating a video is a lot like building a house.
 Do you want a shack, or do you want a mansion?
 Do you want the cheapest possible video you can get, or do you want a Super Bowl-caliber production?
 The budgets are going to be completely different – and so will the impact on your audience and the return on your investment.